INDUSTRIAL

 Over the ensuing decades, additional property was acquired (triangle at northeast corner of 1955 map below), and the yard facilities were reconfigured to accommodate the changes in freight haulage.
 From the 1800's to around 1930, the stock pens at the south end of the yard were done away with and warehouses constructed.
 The freight station at West 59th Street was closed and property usage ceded to the City of New York Department of Sanitation (which, ironically still occupies the site.)

-The advent of mechanical refrigeration led to a decline of local slaughterhouses, with meat now being able to be processed closer to the stockyards of the Midwest.
-As such, the stock yard at West 60th Street was closed with any remaining inbound livestock destined for West 41st Street.
-This space developed into into the poultry area.
+The advent of mechanical refrigeration led to a decline of the local slaughterhouses, what with meat now being able to be processed closer to the stockyards of the Midwest.
+As such, the stock yard at West 60th Street was closed, with any remaining inbound livestock destined for West 41st Street.
+This space developed into the poultry area.
 Trackage and poultry platforms were constructed, arranged as such with a track on one side and a wide driveway on the other.
 Poultry cars would be spotted at these platforms, and poultry buyers would back up their trucks to the platforms to load.

 Additional platforms were built to the east of the poultry area for automobile unloading, which by the 1940's was really becoming a major shipping commodity.
 A chicken in every pot and an automobile in every garage finally became reality!